Matheuskempa/matheuskempa.github.io/_posts/2024-09-05-PDF Generator Engine.md

 #### Code example

 To enable Jinja to process the code, we must pass data to it.
-In the case of our DataFrame, I converted it to a dictionary format.
-This explains the confusing logic you see inside the HTML template.
-Specifically, I designed a mechanism in my Python code that breaks down the DataFrame into manageable chunks—each representing a page—and delivers only the relevant dictionary data to Jinja.
-Now, how do we deliver this information to Jinja?
+In the case of our DataFrame, I converted it to a dictionary just because of convinience, but there wouldn't be problem on passing a dataframe directly.
+In my case specifically, I designed a mechanism in my Python code that breaks down the DataFrame into manageable chunks—each representing a page—and delivers only the relevant dictionary data to Jinja, (annoying logic haha).
+So make it simple, how do we deliver this information to Jinja?
+Just like this:

 ```python
 from jinja2 import Template